bord-o/minf/notes.md

 # Notes

 ## Questions
-- Is Cecil generating 32 bit code?
+- how are locals initialized in mono cecil?
+- how are they named?

 ## CodeGen

 - Var dec
   - compile this as
+    - a private on the program type (root object)
+      - this seems the most straightforward, using stfld and ldfld
+      - a variable reference would then be

+          ldarg.0 // a reference to the programObj ldfld int32 C::global_name // load the global to the stack

+      - a variable declaration would then be

+          ldc.i4.0 //load the value
+          stfld int32 C::global_name // store the value of type t in the program obj
+          // the rest of the constructor call

+    - a property on the program type (get set)
+    - a set of instructions to load the value at the reference site
+    - locals will probably use an instruction table
 - Fun dec

 ## Mono?

 - Can AOT compile everything
 - Much smaller runtime
 - more easily cross platform

 ## Packaging

 - Just bring a copy of the runtime
-  + small
+  - small
-  + simple
+  - simple
-  + no MS deps outside of the runtime
+  - no MS deps outside of the runtime
   - User sees folder with runtime, runtime config, dll, and script to run (this can be hidden through CLI)

 - Wrap the entire SDK
-  + More functionality
+  - More functionality
-  + User sees one executable
+  - User sees one executable
   - Slower (needs to run both my compiler, and the f#/c# compiler to wrap the generated assembly)
   - more bloat
   - MS dependency
   - MS error messages shown to user

 ### Test Asts

 "Prog
   [Dec
      (FunDec (Fun "test", { outtype = Ty "int"